 2012-14 Winner Announced

-The winner of the latest round of the Dissertation competition has been announced, and will be awarded at the January 2015 convention in Greensboro, NC:
+The winner of the latest round of the Dissertation competition has been announced, and was awarded at the January 2015 convention in Greensboro, NC:

 The Student of Voice and the French Baroque Aria: Practical Applications and an Annotated Anthology